Waldorf Warriors football: Josh Littrell (2017–2019)

 Josh Littrell was hired for the position of head football coach for the Waldorf Warriors on June 19, 2017.
 Josh is a veteran coach, former physical education teacher, and game-passing coordinator at Del Rio High School in Del Rio, Texas.
 A proponent of cultural activities, Littrell once said, "We want to be more competitive, and as part of that, I want each of our students to learn how to be a great teammate first."

 Littrell went 8-3 (6-2) in his first season leading the Warriors.
 Match the total number of wins as the previous four seasons combined.
 During his 2018 campaign, the Warriors went 5-5 overall and finished second in the conference at 5-2.
 In 2018 the Warriors set team records for yards per carry, points per game, passing yards, and rushing TDs in a season.

-In his final year, Waldorf went 7-3 and 5-2 in the NSAA, finishing second for the third straight year.
-The Warriors earned their first NAIA Top 25 ranking and finished No. 23 in the final NAIA Top 25 poll.
+In his final year, Waldorf went 7-3 overall and 5-2 in the North Star Athletic Association finishing second for the third straight year.
+The Warriors earned their first ever NAIA Top 25 ranking finishing No. 23 in the final NAIA Top 25 poll.
 Offensive lineman Robert Mosley, quarterback Hilton "Bo" Joseph, and wide receiver Ryan Martinez all were named All-Americans.

-Will Finley (2020–present)
+Will Finley (2020–2022)

 Will Finley was promoted to the position of head football coach for the Waldorf Warriors on March 6, 2020, after spending the 2019 season as the Warriors associate head coach and defensive coordinator.